FudaWiki/fudawiki-files/hanafuda/games/issokuyuki.md

 # Scoring
 The scoring is **cumulative** (there is no score settlement); every score obtained in each round adds to the total score of the player in the game.

+After every round, players count their total captured card points.
+The round points are tallied, and the total scores are checked.

-As soon as a player reaches a total score of 100 points, the game ends, and that player is declared the winner.
+**If a player reaches a total score of 100 points, the game ends, and that player is declared the winner.**

+If nobody reaches 100 points, then another round is played. **The non-dealer of the current round becomes the dealer of the next round.**

+> It is also possible to play such that players are keeping track of their total scores throughout the entire game, and the game ends as soon as a player reaches 100 points, even if a round ends prematurely.
+{.is-warning}

 # Card Values
 The card values are completely standard, the same as used in [Hachi-Hachi](/en/hanafuda/games/hachi-hachi).